Electronic Product Production and Manufacturing

-It is by Hobby and DIY - Do it Yourself, Education
+It is by Hobby and DIY - Do it Yourself, Education Starts even

-enhance your abilities to Design your own.
+to Design your own.

 In order to compensate or enhance your education, you need

 to work at a small shop as an apprentice even as a student,

 not for the sake of project work alone.
 An Evening job at a

 factory or a home mini workshop-lab is very essential for

 obtaining the skills.

 Published online around - Nov 1999